What is Snoring?

 Making sure you follow a healthy lifestyle and maintaining a healthy weight are essential if you want to stop (or reduce) snoring and sleep more peacefully.
 Using drug-free stop snoring devices can help too, with many people finding nasal strips, sprays and other products useful.

 Where natural supplements are concerned, there are some that may help relieve your snoring if it’s the result of an underlying problem – such as allergies or nasal congestion, for instance.

 Quercetin is a substance that’s thought to act as a natural antihistamine (xviii), which may help reduce the symptoms of allergies such as hay fever.
 Found in small amounts in red wine, grapefruit, apples, onions, black tea and green leafy vegetables, quercetin is an antioxidant belonging to the flavonoid family, and is also available in supplement form.

 Click here to read about other natural remedies for hay fever.

-Don’t let snoring interfere with you life, follow the steps above to take action against snoring and feel better today.
-If you would link more advice about common health conditions and treatment suggestions, read the article in our health library.
+Don’t let snoring interfere with your life, follow the steps above to take action against snoring and feel better today.
+If you would link more advice about common health conditions and treatment suggestions, read the articles in our health library.

 Disclaimer: The information presented by Nature's Best is for informational purposes only.
 It is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage as cited in each article.
 The results reported may not necessarily occur in all individuals.
 Self-treatment is not recommended for life-threatening conditions that require medical treatment under a doctor's care.
 For many of the conditions discussed, treatment with prescription or over the counter medication is also available.
 Consult your doctor, practitioner, and/or pharmacist for any health problem and before using any supplements or before making any changes in prescribed medications.